ktru7823/graph-traversal/README.md

 0 1
 0 2

-The expected output for this example is provided below.
+The expected outputs for this example are provided below.
 ![graph-traversal-1](graph-traversal-1/example.PNG)

 ## graph-traversal-2